sharpchi/moodle-local_accessibilitytool/readme.md

 }
 ```

-4.If you are using Grid Format you can optionally copy the following to your theme's `classes` folder (`classes/format_grid_renderer.php`).
+4. If you are using Grid Format you can optionally copy the following to your theme's `classes` folder (`classes/format_grid_renderer.php`).

 ```php
 if (file_exists($CFG->dirroot . "/local/accessibilitytool/classes/format_grid_renderer.php")) :